 - Create fewer dishes at lunchtime by packing lunch containers with leftovers the night before.
 This is a tip from my friend, Rosemarie!

 Think about where you can double up your efforts to make less dirty dishes in the kitchen AND keep the dirty dishes you have from getting out of control.

-5. Use tools that actually work
+5. Use cleaning tools that do the job well

 Nothing is more frustrating than opening your dishwasher door to find dried-on nastiness peeking up at you from your plates.
 Because of this, I practically washed dishes by hand before putting them in the dishwasher, which totally negates the need for a dishwasher!

 That is, until I splurged on the best dishwasher soap ever: Cascade pacs.
 Now I just do a quick rinse and Cascade takes care of the rest.
 Dried-on maple syrup has nothing on these powerful pacs and I save so much time!

 The cheapest place I've found to purchase these pacs is through Amazon's Subscribe & Saveprogram—you just add them to your S&S list and every few months, Amazon will send you a new box.
 Don't they look super cute in this little under-the-sink organizer?

 For when washing by hand is inevitable, you need a high quality dish soap to make this task as painless as possible.
 I've tried SO many dish soaps in the past that do absolutely nothing; it's so frustrating to scrub dishes over and over again just to get them clean!